How much does a Instructional Designer make?

 How to earn more as a Instructional Designer?

-- Stay updated with new tools and technologies.
+- Stay updated with the latest tools and technologies.